SIDDHU123M/ProxyTool/README.md

-# Proxy_Tool
+# ProxyTool

-Proxy_Tool is a Python-based CLI tool that allows users to quickly scan and check the status of a list of proxy servers.
+ProxyTool is a Python-based CLI tool that allows users to quickly scan and check the status of a list of proxy servers.

 ## Installation